lit/lit.dev/packages/lit-dev-content/site/guide/composition/controllers.md

 * Managing asynchronous tasks like fetching data over the network
 * Running animations

-Reactive controllers can be thought of as partial reusable component definitions, with their own identity and state.
+Reactive controllers can be thought of as reusable, partial component definitions, with their own identity and state.
 They allow you to build components by composing smaller pieces that aren't themselves components.

-### Example

-{% playground-ide "docs/controllers/overview" "my-element.ts" %}
+{% playground-ide "docs/controllers/overview" "clock-controller.ts" %}

 Reactive controllers are similar in many ways to class mixins.
 The main difference is that they have their own identity and don't add to the component's prototype, which helps contain their APIs and lets you use multiple controller instances per host component.
 See [Controllers vs Mixins](#controllers-vs-mixins) for more details.

-## Using a Controller
+## Using a controller

 Each controller has its own creation API, but typically you will create an instance and store it with the component: